UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 Notes:

-If you want to delete changes and also remove the commits associated, you can perform a hard reset.
-For that you should click the clock icon next to the commit you would like to return in time.
+If you want to delete changes and also remove the associated commits, you can perform a hard reset.
+For that, you should click the clock icon next to the commit you would like to go back to in time.